The Talos Principle 2: Plot

 In addition to these messages, 1k encounters recordings and echoes of Athena and other early founders of New Jerusalem.
 Through these recordings, 1k learns that the megastructure and the surrounding areas were built by Athena after she and Cornelius created a child android, Miranda.
 After decades of study and research, the trio created the Noema Project, resulting in Athena discovering the theory of everything, which allowed her to create a singularity, enabling the numerous physics-defying technologies around the megastructure to work.
 However, during an experiment, Miranda was destroyed in a lab explosion.
 Grief-stricken, Athena entered the machine.
 While her initial intent was to use the technology to help New Jerusalem and her fellow androids, she became stuck in a logic loop.

 After completing half of the puzzles, the expedition returns to the inside of the megastructure, where Byron (No. 007) activates a terminal, becoming stuck in the loop, and Pandora violently drives off the other androids, declaring that they will never be ready to use the technology of the machine wisely.
 The team returns to New Jerusalem to report, but come back to rescue Byron.
 After completing all of the regular puzzles, Byron is freed, telling the other androids that Athena is stuck in the machine, and that Prometheus, Pandora, and the Sphinx are all projections of Athena's hopes, fears, and self-doubts respectively.
 While fleeing the megastructure again, 1k is struck with a massive electrical surge.

 Several weeks later, 1k awakens in New Jerusalem, having been repaired.
 Depending on the player's philosophical choices throughout the game, the leadership of New Jerusalem may have changed, and 1k returns to the singularity with a clear goal of either coopting it or destroying it, but to save Athena regardless.
 If enough puzzles are solved, Cornelius contacts 1k, imploring him to solve the twelve gold door puzzles which will allow him to access the machine's memory, where he believes Miranda's consciousness was saved as she was connected to the machine when her android body was destroyed.

 Entering the machine, 1k reaches Athena, who gives 1k the ultimate choice to take over or shut down the machine.
 Depending on the leadership of New Jerusalem, the ultimate fate of the machine, and whether or not Miranda is returned to life alters the epilogue of the story.

 Road to Elysium

-The Road to Elysium downloadable content expansion pack features three individual stories:
+The Road to Elysium expansion pack features three individual stories: